wptrainingteam/what-is-css/README.md

 * CSS Tricks - https://css-tricks.com
 * Codrops CSS Reference - https://tympanus.net/codrops/css_reference/

-> An optional section which can contain a list of resources that the presenter can use to get more information on the topic.
->
-> _For example:_
->
-> * Link to information on the Codex
-> * Theme Review Team's Handbook

 ## Example Lesson

-> An example of how the lesson plan can be implemented.
-Written in script form as one possible way an presenter might use this lesson plan at an event, with screenshots and instructions if necessary.

 ### Section Heading for Example Lesson

-> You will likely need to break the Example Lesson down into multiple sections.

 ### Lesson Wrap Up